AguaClara/Textbook/Sedimentation/Sed_Design.rst

 Studies by AguaClara researchers have found that floc blankets improve the performance of a sedimentation tank and reduce settled water turbidity by a factor of 10 for multiple reasons (`Garland et al., 2017 <https://www.liebertpub.com/doi/10.1089/ees.2016.0174>`_):

-- by providing additional collision potential.
+- By providing additional collision potential.
 The high concentration of particles, with a suspended solids concentrations of approximately 1-5 g/L, leads to an increase in collisions and particle aggregation.
 As discussed for vertical flow sedimentation tanks, flocculation can occur in a floc blanket due to shear from suspended flocs which are colliding and growing.
 Fluidized flocs provide a collision potential of a few thousand.
 This collision potential is small compared to the collision potential from the flocculator.
 So how does a small :math:`G_{CS} \theta` cause a large reduction in turbidity?
 The two-fold answer may be that the lower :math:`G_{CS}` value provides an opportunity for all flocs to grow larger without floc breakup.
 The high concentration of flocs provides many opportunities for clay particles to collide with big flocs, but it is not clear if or when those collisions are successful.
 We also want to know which flocs are active or inactive in collisions in the floc blanket.
 See the section on :ref:`floc blanket design <heading_Sed_Tank_Floc_Blanket_Design>` for more information.

-- by creating a uniform vertical velocity of water entering the plate settlers.
+- By creating a uniform vertical velocity of water entering the plate settlers.

-- by transporting excess floc consolidation pipe with a drain port, called the floc hopper.
+- By transporting excess floc consolidation pipe with a drain port, called the floc hopper.
 The floc hopper is discussed in the next section.

 While we have just explained three reasons that the floc blanket improves sedimentation effluent quality, we do not yet have a model for floc blanket performance.
 Additional research is needed to create this model, and to determine optimal upflow velocity.